 - Solution: Appspace provides best practices for content delivered to these devices and is introducing “low bandwidth mode” to help avoid unexpected bandwidth utilization.

 - Conclusion: To avoid high or unexpected bandwidth fees and to ensure high quality playback, take advantage of Appspace’s automatic “low bandwidth mode” to minimize bandwidth usage, invest in a local proxy, and have a good content management plan.

 WHAT’s IN THIS ARTICLE:

-When considering bandwidth issues, there are two primary considerations: cost and performance.
-Both of these considerations can be improved by following content best practices and utilizing caches on the device and the local network.
+When considering bandwidth usage, there are two primary considerations: cost and performance.
+Both these considerations can be improved by following content best practices and utilizing caches on the device and the local network.